AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 # Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches
-An increase in the number of deaths due to road accidents every year sheerly due to negligence or emotional behavior of drivers has become a major problem in India.
+#### An increase in the number of deaths due to road accidents every year sheerly due to negligence or emotional behavior of drivers has become a major problem in India.
 People driving late at night, especially truck drivers, due to reasons such as fatigue, lethargy, long work hours, and sleepiness, often lose control of the road and cause accidents that may or may not be fatal to the passengers but surely result in loss.
-The best way to avoid these kinds of fatal circumstances should be to avoid driving at all when not feeling up to the task.
+The best way to avoid thesekinds of fatal circumstances should be to avoid driving at all when not feeling up to the task. ####

 Thus, the project proposes a model that can warn the driver whether the car cabin is prone to accidents or not.
 This will be achieved by measuring various characteristics of the moving car such as:<br>